VrushabhDamle/sky130AdvancedPhysicalDesignWorkshop/README.md

 # Day 2: Good floorplan vs bad floorplan and introduction to library cells

+On the second day of the workshop, we started the discussion with the chip floor planning considerations which consisted of the utilization factor, aspect ratio, concept of pre-placed cells, de-coupling capacitors, power planning and pin placement.
+We also discussed about netlist binding and optimization of placement of the components.
+Finally, we also had a look on the cell design and characterization flows.

 ## Part 1: Chip Floor planning considerations

 ### Sub-Part 1: Utilization factor and aspect ratio